janesmith73/product-docs/CONTRIBUTING.md

 The process for creating new content is almost the same as [updating the documentation](#updating-the-documentation).

-For adding a new page to the documentation, find the appropriate containing directory and choose **Add file**.
+For adding a new page to the documentation, find the appropriate containing folder and choose **Add file**.
 In the following example, we want to add a new device to the Quickstart guide.

-### Navigate to the containing directory
+### Navigate to the containing folder

-From the [document root](https://github.com/EMnify/product-docs/tree/main/docs), search for a directory that matches the category of the content you wish to create.
+From the [document root](https://github.com/EMnify/product-docs/tree/main/docs), search for a folder that matches the category of the content you wish to create.

-Once you have found the best fit, navigate to that directory and select **Add file**.
+Once you have found the best fit, navigate to that folder and select **Add file**.
 In this example, we want to add a new device under `quickstart/devices/`.

 If you expand the list of options for the **Add file** button, you can see that it is also possible to upload multiple files.